mmmangooo/Milestone-Project1/README.md

 This is a one page website for amateur photographer Elenore Henriksson.
 Its purpose is to show off her work to potential clients and others interested in seeing an example of her photos.
 The entire page is responsive and customized for desktop, tablets and mobile phone.
 The design is largely focused on giving the viewer an immediate view of the quality of Elenore´s work and making it easy to take the step to get in touch with her.
-Becuase this is a site aimed at private clients (B2C), the site is designed with the clients emotion-driven decision-making in mind.
+Because this is a site aimed at private clients (B2C), the site is designed with the clients emotion-driven decision-making in mind.
 Therefore it contains a lot of images, which are in focus on all pages, and a rather simple but eye-catching design.

 The business goals of this website is to:
 * Attract potential clients
 * Show examples of the photographer's work to potential clients in a way that sparks an interest in hiring her
 * Encourage potential clients to make contact with the photographer via easy accessible contact options on the site
-* Provide very good UX to give potential clients a positive feeling and an impression of professionalism when visiting the site
+* Provide good UX to give potential clients a positive feeling and an impression of professionalism when visiting the site

 The client goals of this website is to:
 * Quickly gain an image of what the expected product (the photos) will look like if hiring Elenore for photography services